BrandonNatelli/vmanalyzer/README.md

 Open an elevated command prompt or PowerShell, then copy and paste the following and hit enter to run: pip install pillow

+How to Use vmanalyzer and vmanalyzer2:
+On the main github page https://github.com/BrandonNatelli/vmanalyzer click on the green 'code' button then select 'Download ZIP.'
+Select your preferred download location and complete the brower prompt to download.
+Navigate to the file you downloaded the zip to.
+Unzip the folder into a location that you prefer.

+How to Use vmanalyzer2:
+Place the voicemail .wav files into the same folder that vmanalyzer2 is located.
+Open vmanalyzer2 and follow the prompts on the winodw that opens.